orientechnologies/orientdb-docs/release/3.2/What-is-new-in-OrientDB-3.2.md

 ## Security

+With the OrientDB 3.2 multimodel API some important changes were implemented on Database creation.
+The most important one is that basic database users (admin, reader, writer) are no longer created by default.
+This is the consequence of some considerations about Security: having default passwords (eg. admin/admin) is a bad practice and exposes OrientDB installations to possible attacks.

-With the OrientDB 3.2 multimodel API it is possible to provide an `admin` user with password, instead of using a default admin user.
+Of course it's possible to explicitly trigger user creation and to provide a custom password, instead of using a default admin user.
 ```java
 final OrientDB orientdb = ...;